My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

-A Review
+My Review

 Overall it has been an exceptionally rewarding experience.
 This process has allowed me to get out of the corona blues and has reignited my passion for the outdoors.
-I would recommend anyone with a interest in hiking to download the app and join the challenge.
+I would recommend anyone with an interest in hiking to download the app and join the challenge.
 It’s free!

 But, I would not recommend undertaking the challenge with the intention of completing it, unless you want to stay in Korea for 3+ years.